Shopify/polaris/UNRELEASED.md

 - Updated `react` and `react-dom` to version 16.14.0.
 This is now the minimum version of React required to use the `@shopify/polaris` library.
 - Dropping support for node 10.x
 - Made `autoComplete` prop in `TextField` a required string ([#4267](https://github.com/Shopify/polaris-react/pull/4267)).
-If you do not want the browser to autofill a user's information (for example an email input which is a customer's email, but not the email of the user who is entering the information), we reccomend setting `autoComplete` to `"nope"`.
+If you do not want the browser to autofill a user's information (for example an email input which is a customer's email, but not the email of the user who is entering the information), we recommend setting `autoComplete` to `"off"`.

 ### Enhancements